 It is the intention of the USRSA that this certificate is considered by:

 - Employers, when hiring a new racquet technician

 Certification by the USRSA, whether as a Master Racquet Technician or as a Certified Stringer, involves a comprehensive written exam and detailed practical exams.
 Both measure your understanding and skills with respect to all facets of racquet service — installing grommets and string, regripping, handle sizing and customizing weight, balance and swingweight.
 Additionally, to attain MRT status, you’ll be required to demonstrate understanding of current frame and string technologies and how those technologies translate to player satisfaction, as well as how to customize a racquet to better meet the needs of the player.

-Beginning in 2017, a new certification of Professional Racquet Advisor (PRA) will provide a certification for individuals working in the industry who are called upon to provide their expertise regarding racquet and strings but don’t actually service the racquets.
+Professional Racquet Advisor (PRA) provides certification for individuals working in the industry who are called upon to provide their expertise regarding racquet and strings but don’t actually service the racquets.
 These individuals, including coaches, teaching professionals, sales professionals and shop staff, must pass a comprehensive written exam covering all aspects of frame and string technologies, as well as well as demonstrate their ability to apply that knowledge in fitting players with the best racquet and string set-up for their game.